 This is exactly why the California Consumer Privacy Act (CCPA) and the European General Data Protection Regulation (GDPR) were created.
 Both of these are designed to safeguard a consumer’s personal information.
 The GDPR is already in effect, and it is only a matter of months before the CCPA will also go into effect.

 What is CCPA?

 The CCPA is designed to protect the personal data of consumers and give them more control.
 In June 2018, the California legislature passed this bill to target all enterprises that collect, store or sell a consumer’s data residing in the state of California.
-The bill is scheduled to go into effect on January 1st, 2020.

 Who Does CCPA Apply to?

 There are a few points that, if met, means that a company needs to be compliant with the CCPA.
 The following are the points: